cpendo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The '12-directory permissions' file creates a new directory my dir and sets it permission to 751.

 The '13-change group' file changes the group owner of the file hello to school.

+The '100-change owner and group' file changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.